 She earned a BA in Creative Writing from Murray State University and an MFA in Writing from Lindenwood University.

 Her short fiction and poetry has appeared in Flash Fiction Magazine, Slink Chunk Press, Capulet Magazine, Vamp Cat Magazine, salt + vinegar zine, Kaleidotrope, Taco Bell Quarterly, and elsewhere.
 You can find links to most of these pieces on the Other Work page.

 She likes to sing loudly and dance on occasion without being particularly talented at either.
 Her interests include reading, writing, procrastinating, animal advocacy, musicals, accessories, memes, planners, planner accessories, matching athleisure, toddler wrangling, and sweet tea.

 Jessica has been a meat-slicer, chicken-fryer, and professional pill-pusher while steadfastly remaining a writer.
 Her debut novel, Stones and Finger Bones, was released in 2015 and she has since released a short companion eBook to Stones and a children’s picture book.

-Current projects include a young adult novel, a poetry chapbook, and the sequel to Stones and Finger Bones.
+Current projects include a young adult novel, a new adult college romance series, and (eventually) the sequel to Stones and Finger Bones.

 She lives and writes in Kentucky with her family.